NYC-Volunteers-in-Spanish-Civil-War/NYC-Volunteers-in-Spanish-Civil-War.github.io/DEVLOG.md

 - [ ] Add button that restores local data from remote data
 - [ ] Look into adding a license.
 - [ ] Add URL option to image upload.
-- [ ] Carousel of random volunteer images with links to the associated readme.

 # POSSIBLE IMPROVEMENTS